halilkocaoz/upsmo-inserter/README.md

-# upsmo-checker
+# upsmo-inserter

-It runs in a VM where it can easily reach the database server and listens to service bus messages which are sent to insert into the database by the upsmo-checker.
-It inserts messages into the database when the collected messages reach enough count.
+It runs in a VM where it can easily reach the database server and it's listening to service bus messages which are sent to insert into the database by the upsmo-checker.

 ## Prerequisites to run